Invasion of the Blood Farmers: Production

-Prior to producing the film, Ed Adlum had a minor hit novelty song with his band The Castle Kings and worked as an editor for Cashbox magazine.
-Adlum's first entry into film production was for Blonde on a Bum Trip which he co-produced with Jack Bravman.
+Prior to producing the film, Ed Adlum had a minor hit novelty song with his band the Castle Kings and worked as an editor for Cashbox magazine.
+His first entry into film production was for Blonde on a Bum Trip which he co-produced with Jack Bravman.
 In the offices of Cashbox magazine, Adlum began developing the script for Invasion of the Blood Farmers with his co-worker Ed Kelleher.

 In the film's original script the blood farmers were going to be aliens from outer space.
 Within the first week of shooting, Adlum stated that they would not have enough money to have any outer space content in the film and had it changed to being about druids instead of aliens.
-Adlum has stated the cast primarily stuck to the script, with the exception of Dick Erickson (playing Kinski) who couldn't remember his lines and would need to use cue cards.
+Adlum has stated the cast primarily stuck to the script, with the exception of Dick Erickson (playing Kinski) who could not remember his lines and needed to use cue cards.

 The film was shot primarily on weekends using Adlum's own house in Westchester County and woods north of New York City.

 Release

 After trying to sell the film to distributors, Adlum eventually met with Nick Demetroules who Adlum stated he did not have good relations with.
-Newspapers advertising articles to promote the film were released as early as June 7, 1972 in Burlington, Vermont.
+Newspapers' advertising articles to promote the film were released as early as June 7, 1972, in Burlington, Vermont.